wso2/docs-mi/en/docs/reference/mediators/cache-mediator.md

 </tr>
 <tr class="even">
 <td><strong>Protocol Type</strong></td>
 <td>The protocol type to be cached in the message flow.
-In the current implementation, HTTP is the only value that you can select.
-Although the only configuration supported for other protocols is the <code>HashGenerator</code>, you can specify the protocol type to be anything and specify a <code>                HashGenerator               </code> that you prefer.</td>
+In the current implementation, HTTP is the only value you can select.
+Although the only configuration supported for other protocols is the <code>HashGenerator</code>, you can specify the protocol type to be anything and specify a <code>HashGenerator</code> you prefer.</td>
 </tr>
 <tr class="odd">
 <td><strong>HTTP Methods</strong></td>